-SPF Roofing systems from Invictus Spray Foam reduce energy costs and add improved total R-Value to the roof.
+SPF Roofing systems from Webb Insulation reduce energy costs and will add improved total R-Value to the roof.
 White, Tan, or Grey finishes are available.
-White is the most reflective, which reduces energy consumption when coupled with the high R-Value of the foam monolithic leak-free barrier from the elements.
+White is the most reflective, which will reduce energy consumption coupled with the high R-Value of the foam monolithic leak-free barrier from the elements.

-If it is time to put a new roof on your building, a spray foam roof allows you to save additional heating and cooling costs.
+If it is time to put a new roof on your building, a spray foam roof will allow you to save additional money in heating and cooling costs.
 It adds an R-Value of about 6.5 per inch.
-In new construction applications, you can have spray foam applied thicker to meet the insulation value you need.
-It saves money by not requiring insulation under your roof deck.
+In new construction applications, you can have the spray foam applied thicker to meet the insulation value you need and save money by not requiring insulation under your roof deck.

 Will wind damage an SPF roof?

-There are different warranties you can get along with a spray foam roof.
-Most depend on the system you use and what the manufacturer will warranty it for.
-Many warranty programs include the customer needing to have us come in once a year to check your roof and repair any potential problems.
+There are various warranties that you can get along with a spray foam roof, but most will depend on the system you use and what the manufacturer will warranty it for.
+Many warranty programs will include the customer needing to have us come in once a year, check your roof, and repair any potential problems.

 The top coat that goes over the spray foam on your roof seals it all up.
 The topcoat is applied over the spray foam to protect it from the UV rays and prevent any leaks from occurring.
 The different types of Topcoats include an acrylic coating, a silicone coating, or polyurea.
 Which topcoat we use will usually be depending on what the manufacturer specifies to get you the best warranty.

 Webb Insulation believes silicone is the best coating option for the extreme weather conditions in Maine.
 We cover the entire state of Maine with our SPF roofing and coating systems.
 Please contact us for a free estimate.Contact Us